beaky98/0049-max-eirp-adjustment.md/README.md

 What metrics can be used to measure the success of this design?

 - What should we measure to prove a performance increase?
+Increased in coverage area; Increase in number of witnesses and witnessed others with the same existing setup

 - What should we measure to prove an improvement in stability?
+Similar to how it is done with PoCv11

 - What should we measure to prove a reduction in complexity?

 - What should we measure to prove an acceptance of this by it's users?
+A poll perhaps